Programme du Master in Economics, Business and Data Analytics

 Description

 A major part of economic activity takes place within or between organisations.
-In particular, many complex transactions can only be carried out with the involvement of organisations.
-It is thus crucial for economists and managers to understand the economic purpose of organisations, how organisations function, and how they should be designed.
+In particular, many complex transac-tions can only be carried out with the involvement of organisations.
+It is thus crucial for economists and managers to understand the economic purpose of organisations, how organisations function, and how they should be de-signed.

-The course consists of two parts.
+The module consists of two parts.
 The first sheds light on the fundamental questions of why firms exist and what their boundaries should be.
 We cover classic and more recent theories of the firm to understand firm scope and to analyse decisions of vertical integration and outsourcing.
 The second part investigates the internal organisation of firms and how they should be designed to reach their goals.
-We rely on theories from economics, management, and related fields to analyse how explicit and implicit incentives affect performance and how organisations should design their incentive systems to motivate their employees.
+We rely on theories from economics, management, and related fields to analyse how explicit and implicit incentives affect performance and how organisations can design their incentive systems to motivate employees.
 Across all topics, we rely on empirical evidence in the form of field data, experiments, and case studies to critically evaluate and, if possible, further develop the theories.

 Key themes and concepts: